-The Young Australians’ Plan for the Planet Program is an initiative of Questacon, Inspiring Australia, Future Earth (Australia), Foundation for Young Australians, United Nations Information Centre (UNIC) Canberra, the Australian National University (ANU), University of New South Wales (UNSW), University of Technology, Sydney (UTS) and other supporting organisations to promote sustainable development in Australia and globally.
+The Young Persons’ Plan for the Planet Program is an initiative of Questacon, Inspiring Australia, Future Earth (Australia), Foundation for Young Australians, United Nations Information Centre (UNIC) Canberra, the Australian National University (ANU), University of New South Wales (UNSW), University of Technology, Sydney (UTS) and other supporting organisations to promote sustainable development in Australia and globally.

-The pilot program has been established in Australia to promote and develop the achievement of the UN Sustainable Development Goals (SDGs) and a sustainable development plan for Australia to 2030 through 20 schools across Australia by leveraging the business planning and management principles and practices developed in Plan for the Planet (Gower, 2012).
+The pilot program was established in Australia to promote and develop the achievement of the UN Sustainable Development Goals (SDGs) and a sustainable development plan for Australia to 2030 through 20 schools across Australia by leveraging the business planning and management principles and practices developed in Plan for the Planet (Gower, 2012).

 The program will operate as an extracurricular project in each school supported by regional universities and consultancy from November 2016 to August 2017.